 This function must be called before any of the others in the erl_interface library in order to initialize the library functions.
-The arguments must be specified as erl_init(NULL, 0).
+The arguments must be specified as erl_init(NULL,0).

 '''

 ETERM erl_hd(list)

+Types:

+ETERM list;

 '''

 Extracts the first element from a list.